aditya-parab/student-exam-system/README.md

 - **studentdetails.jsp**: Page displaying student details.
 - **welcome.jsp**: Welcome and main navigation page.

-## Overall Logic
+##  Logic

 1. **User Interaction**: Users (administrators and students) interact with the system through a web interface.
 2. **Exam Management**: Administrators can create and manage exams, including questions and options, through the provided web pages.
 3. **Taking Exams**: Students log in and select an exam to take.
-Their responses are recorded and stored in the database using Hibernate ORM.
+Their responses are recorded and stored in the MySQL database using Hibernate ORM.
 4. **Result Generation**: The system evaluates student responses and generates results, which can be viewed by both students and administrators.

 ## Getting Started